 In 2007, Ms. Schuster was named to Governor Patrick’s transition team, serving on the Health Care Taskforce.
 She has also served on the AHA Regional Policy Board and the Massachusetts Hospital Association Board (MHA), where she chaired the Clinical Issues Advisory Council (CIAC) and the Leadership Education Committee.
 She currently serves on the MHA Standing Committee on Finance.

 Ms. Schuster is also engaged in civic affairs and has served on the Board of the Concord Chamber of Commerce and the Concord Economic Council.
 In 2014, Becker's Hospital Review named her as one of “130 Women Hospital and Health System Leaders to Know.”
-In 2011, she received the Citizen of the Year Award from the Concord Chamber of Commerce as well the “Prescription for Excellence Award” from the Mass Medical Health Law Report.
-She also received the 2009 American Hospital Association Grassroots Champion Award and the 2008 Maynard Elks Distinguished Citizenship Award.
+In 2011, she received the Citizen of the Year Award from the Concord Chamber of Commerce, as well the “Prescription for Excellence Award” from the Mass Medical Health Law Report.
+She received the 2009 American Hospital Association Grassroots Champion Award and the 2008 Maynard Elks Distinguished Citizenship Award.
 She was also recognized by Modern Healthcare magazine and Witt Kieffer Associates as one of their “Up and Comer” Award recipients.

 James A. Street, PhD, MD